Now that you’ve been admitted to Woodbury, here’s what you need to do:

 Apply for financial aid by choosing the category that best describes you (A or B) and follow those instructions:

-B. California Dream Act Students/AB540 – To qualify for AB 540, applicants must have attended a California high school for at least three years OR have graduated early from a California high school with the equivalent of at least three years of credit.
+• To qualify for AB 540, students must have attended a California high school for at least 3 years OR have graduated early from a California high school with the equivalent of at least 3 years of credit.

-Register for Student Orientation Advising and Registration (SOAR) During SOAR, you will register for classes, obtain your Woodbury student ID, and get to know the campus resources, staff and faculty.
-Architecture and Interior Architecture students must select a shop safety class to attend after SOAR.
+After registering for placement exams (if needed), students need to register for Student Orientation Advising and Registration (SOAR).
+During SOAR, you will register for classes, obtain your Woodbury student ID, and get to know the campus resources, staff and faculty.

 For more information on travel and immigration, financial services and living in the United States: